Google's rebounding ad revenue spells big 4Q for Alphabet - WTMJ

 AP Technology Writer

 SAN RAMON, Calif.
-(AP) — Google’s digital advertising empire is regaining the momentum it lost during the pandemic’s early stages as its YouTube video service matures into a major marketing magnet and companies anticipate more spending by cooped-up consumers when the economy reopens.
+(AP) — Google’s digital advertising empire is regaining the momentum it lost during the pandemic’s early stages as its YouTube video service matures into a major marketing magnet and other companies pour more into promotions aimed at cooped-up consumers with money to spend.

 The comeback highlighted the latest quarterly results released Tuesday by Alphabet Inc., Google’s corporate parent.